kpcyrd/apt-swarm/README.md

 ## Status

 This project is experimental.
-PGP is complicated and p2p security is difficult, it may use a lot of disk space if somebody finds a way to bypass the vandalism protection.
+PGP is complicated and p2p security is difficult, running this program may use up a lot of disk space on your computer if somebody finds a way to bypass the vandalism protection.

 There's also the risk of a false-negative, the pgp implementation used by apt-get may consider a signature as valid that we consider invalid.
 If